rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <br>
 <br>

-<p>Importantly, during the training of the model, we also optimize the data by including a different number <i>n</i> of features.
-The features included are always the <i>n</i> most significant features as obtained from the Mann-Whitney U test.
+<p>Importantly, during the training of the model, we also optimize the data by including a different number <span class="custom">n</span> of features.
+The features included are always the 'n' most significant features as obtained from the Mann-Whitney U test.
 As a metric for training we use ROC-AUC scoring.
 The code for finding the best estimator and the optimal number of features is shown below.</p>

-{% highlight ruby %}
+{% highlight python %}
 def main():
     '''
     This function finds the best model using the folowing steps: